Umbrella (novel): Content

 The stream-of-consciousness novel tells the story of a psychiatrist Zack Busner and his treatment of a patient at Friern Hospital in 1971 who has encephalitis lethargica and has been in a vegetative state since 1918, when she was a munitions worker.
 The patient, Audrey Death, has two brothers whose activities before and during the First World War are interwoven into her own story.
 Busner brings her back to consciousness using a new drug (L-Dopa, which was used for the same purpose by Oliver Sacks in the 1970s).
 In the final element of the story, in 2010 the asylum is no longer in existence and the recently retired Busner travels across north London trying to find the truth about his experience with his patient.

 The novel is written in a flowing fashion without chapters and very few paragraph breaks between scenes.
 It intercuts between different time periods and is composed of interlaced narratives.
 In some senses its structuring can be likened to free jazz.

-Self has indicated that the book will be the first part of a trilogy, against his own initial expectations.
+Self has indicated that the book would be the first part of a trilogy, against his own initial expectations.
 The second part of the trilogy is Shark published in 2014.